adsgray/ScalaTest/README.md

 1. ~~A Scala class that extends Android.Activity and go to it with an Intent~~
 2. ~~MainActivity.scala~~
-3. Incorporating Scaloid? (set up sbt just to get the dependencies)
+3. ~~use libGDX~~
+3. Test if AndroidProguardScala is compatible with my libGDX proguard config.
 4. A Scala class that implements blobengine Game interface and uses blobengine classes.
-5. So: use libGDX and test if AndroidProguardScala is compatible with my libGDX proguard config.
+5. Incorporating Scaloid? (set up sbt just to get the dependencies)